react-navigation/react-navigation.github.io/versioned_docs/version-8.x/hello-react-navigation.md

 ## Configuring the navigator

-All of the route configuration is specified as props to our navigator.
-We haven't passed any props to our navigator, so it just uses the default configuration.
+We haven't passed any configuration to the navigator yet, so it just uses the default configuration.

-Let's add a second screen to our native stack navigator and configure the `Home` screen to render first:
+Let's add a second screen and configure `Home` as the initial route:

 ```js name="Native Stack Example" snack static2dynamic
 import * as React from 'react';